awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-wifi.md

 ## Testing<a name="porting-testing-wifi"></a>

-If you are using an IDE to build test projects, you need to set up your library port in the IDE project\.
+If you're using an IDE to build test projects, you need to set up your library port in the IDE project\.

 ### Setting up the IDE test project<a name="testing-ide-wifi"></a>

-If you are using an IDE for porting and testing, you need to add some source files to the IDE test project before you can test your ported code\.
+If you're using an IDE for porting and testing, you need to add some source files to the IDE test project before you can test your ported code\.

 **Important**
 In the following steps, make sure that you add the source files to your IDE project from their on\-disk location\.
-Do not create duplicate copies of source files\.
+Don't create duplicate copies of source files\.

 **To set up the Wi\-Fi library in the IDE project**